J-Dattani/Pawsitive_Care/README.md

 3. Open index.html in your browser to view the website locally.

-## Future Enhancements

-We plan to enhance the project with:
-- Advanced scheduling features.
-- User authentication for personalized experiences.
-- Expanded data visualization for better insights into dog health.

 ## Contribution

 Contributions are welcome!
 Feel free to fork this repository, make changes, and submit a pull request.